 The category a person falls into usually depends on how much control he or she has over their work.
 Some factors to consider are who assigns the work, who sets the hours, and who supplies the products and materials.
 If the establishment owner has control over these matters, then the worker is probably considered an employee under the law and is covered by Cal/OSHA.
 This is true even if there is a signed contract indicating that he or she is an independent contractor.

+Image: A female client sitting in a chair with four licensees standing around her talking.
 Employers must provide workers with training about the hazardous chemicals in the workplace.